Revisiting Residue Codes for Modern Memories: Microarchitecture

 \section{\OURnf{} Microarchitecture}

 In this section, we discuss the microarchitectural implementation of~\OURShort{} codes.
-We start with the system-level integration, discuss the design of the encoder and decoder blocks, and finish with lower-level building blocks and optimizations for fast multiplication and a fast modulo operations that are required to build efficient decoders and encoders.
+We start with the system-level integration, discuss the design of the encoder and decoder, and conclude with lower-level building blocks and optimizations for fast multiplication and fast modulo operations that are required to build efficient decoders and encoders.